 What makes the perfect curry?
 Renowned chef Rick Stein spent three months touring the Indian sub-continent in search of the answer to this question.
 The BBC series chronicling his journey was watched by millions, and the accompanying book is transforming the way we cook Indian food at home, introducing British foodies to exciting regional dishes and powerful new flavour combinations.
-The Happy Foodie caught up with Rick, just back from his Indian odyssey, to find out more about the recipes, stories and learnings he discovered along the way.
+The Happy Foodie caught up with Rick, just back from his travels to find out more about the recipes, stories and learnings he discovered along the way.

 Watching Rick Stein’s India, it was clear that your journey was one of discovery and learning.
 What has changed most in your cooking as a result of everything you saw, tasted and cooked there?

 Someone who I was signing a book for the other day said their slogan was “you can’t hurry curry” and I think that, having experienced how Indians cook, I’ve now become even more aware of taking the time to cook something like a stew when I’m not in a hurry.
 It always makes such a difference.

 There is so much regional variation in Indian food.
 Are there elements common to all food across the sub-continent, which define it as Indian cooking?